 Create a Group and Add Memebers

 Click on See Your Plan to access your subscription settings.
 From there, you may enter information on students to allow them to use the Arduino Chrome App for Education.

-First you should provide a group name (e.g., "Robotic Class" or "3rd Grade").
+First you should provide a group name (e.g., "Robotic Class" or "My family").
 This is useful for being able to manage everyone in a particular group.
 For instance, you can easily remove all of the members.
 You might do this if you have a few people who will use the Chrome app for only a few weeks.

 If an email address is somehow entered incorrectly, you’ll see an error message.
 Either correct or delete the incorrect email address.